llansky3/qlymetrics-ng/docs/tools-table.md

 # List of implemented tools

 Below table shows list of implemented tools.
-The versions is not so important but indicated the version of tool that was used during testing.
+The versions are not so important but indicates the version of tool that was used during testing.

 <table id="qlyreport_table">
 <tr>